 So we sat, I made the usual first impressions; “I’ll probably look like a foot at your age”.
 I then started lying; “I could of played tennis for England” and ended my monologue with a belch.

 When he put his fingers in his ears and said; “I can hear you better like this” – I thought that was it (blown it), but like a moth to a flame (if said flame was pulling down her top and squeezing her breasts together) he leaned forward, took my face in his hands and kissed me.
 I was stunned (along with the entire bar watching the train-wreck date).When he leaned away, my face didn’t quite convey the romance he had been hoping for (“you look like I’ve just spat on you?!”).
-He stormed out the bar and I watched him jump in a taxi and disappear off into the distance – never to be heard of again.
+He stormed out the bar and I watched him jump in a taxi and disappear off into the distance – gone forever.

 Stage 2.
 Keep yourself busy

 Fortunately I had my birthday the following day (because everyone loves their birthday past the age of 21).
 So my sister took me to the portrait gallery.

 And was then asked to leave after I started an argument with the lady patrolling the pictures (“What’s the point in having a picture of Kate Middleton, if I can’t get a photo with it”) and my sister ushered me out (“Debbie, please stop shouting”).

 Stage 3.
 Alcohol